byq77/husarion-docs-dev/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 ![image](/assets/img/ros/man_3_2.png)
 ### Data visualization with PlotJuggler ###

-In this section you will learn how to visualize data from topic using PlotJuggler.
+In this section you will learn how to visualize data from ros topics using PlotJuggler.
 It is a simple tool that allows you to plot logged data, in particular timeseries.
 You can learn more about the tool on its [official webpage](https://github.com/facontidavide/PlotJuggler).

 #### Installation ####